Nobody is Perfect

 Leaving room for doubt is also necessary.

-On the other hand, for the listener, rather than focusing on ‘who’ said it, don’t take the ‘content of the statement’ at face value.
+On the other hand, for the listener, rather than focusing on ‘who’ said it, do not take the ‘content of the statement’ at face value.

-‘Is there any basis for this?’
-‘Can this truly be considered?’ while comparing it to their own internal answers.
+‘Is there evidence?’
+‘Can this truly be considered?’ while comparing it with their own internal answers.

 Of course, I should say this is merely a hypothesis.